Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Map rotation/README.md

 1. Instantiate an `AGSMap` object.
 2. Set the map to an `AGSMapView` object.
-3. Use `AGSMapViewCommon.setViewpointRotation(_:completion:)` method to change the rotation angle.
+3. Use `AGSMapView.setViewpointRotation(_:completion:)` method to change the rotation angle.

 ## Relevant API